ahmadathania/Theemwiz-agency/README.md

-there is index.html file which contain structure and Bootstrap and the styles file conatain the custom css and the images and videos and in a folder
+there is index.html file which contain structure and Bootstrap and the styles file conatain the custom css and the others are images and videos which are used init